Rediscovering Wilderness

 As fall draws near, wilderness is on my mind, as I’m sure it is for many of you.
 Perhaps it’s a foliage hike, hunting, apple picking, trail running, or fall fishing.

-For this edition of Next Adventure I’ve edited and re-published a Boston Globe piece I wrote on this subject from last November.
+For this edition of Next Adventure, I’ve edited and re-published a Boston Globe piece I wrote on this subject from last November.

 What does wilderness mean to you?
 What about wildness?
 Please consider letting me know how you define these topics in the Comments below.